 - Leave puddles to soak in

-- When humidity gets too low (below 40%), engineered wood can dry out, causing it to shrink and when it gets too high (above 60%) engineered wood can expand.
+- Maintain humidity levels: When humidity gets too low (below 40%), engineered wood can dry out, causing it to shrink and when it gets too high (above 60%) engineered wood can expand.

-- Doormats are useful for picking up moisture as well as grit before it gets to the floor.
+- Use doormats: Doormats are useful for picking up moisture as well as grit which can lead to scratching the floor.
 A must have for any home.

-- When vacuuming and sweeping, pay extra attention to bevelled edges - these can pick up dust.
+- When vacuuming and sweeping, pay extra attention to beveled edges as these are prone to collecting dust.